 We know that a large number of rowing competitions have been and will be cancelled due to coronavirus.
 To assist these competitions, we will be rolling over the 2020 competition affiliation fee into 2021.
-To be eligible, your competition must have been affiliated to British Rowing, and due to take place between 16 March 2020 and when Phase H is implemented.
+To be eligible, your competition must have been affiliated to British Rowing, and due to take place after 16 March 2020 and been cancelled due to COVID-19.